2. Understanding Topology

 Can you see how that works?
 Each is two coordinate pairs, one for the start of the line and one for the end.
 The end of the first one is the same as the start of the next.
 If you don’t get it, ask!

 To work out the length of the entire border, we simply need to work out the length of each of these segments and add them up, which is where loops come in very handy - all we need to do is loop through each segment, measure the distance between the start point and end point, and add it to a running total (which will be the length of the border after the loop finishes).
-Luckily, we did something very similar in Part 1!
+As luck would have it, we did something very similar in Part 1!

 Add the below snippet to your code and run it